COVID-19 pandemic in Spain: Enforcement

 As of 23 March 2020, there were 240,245 police officers and more than 2,500 military deployed across the country.
 Some police made trips to quarantined populations and played music to lift spirits.
 On 24 March, the government seized control of private nursing homes nationwide, and announced a judicial inquiry after troops found nursing home patients who had died of COVID-19 left dead in their beds.
 In Madrid, hospitals refused transfers from nursing homes, and a skating rink was used to store dead bodies as the city morgue overflowed.
 By 31 March, police had issued 100,000 citations and arrested 1,000 people for violating social distancing regulations.
 Fines can range from €100 to €30,000 for serious violations or up to four months in prison.
 Drones are used for enforcement.
 Police also set up 30,000 roadblocks to stop people from travelling.
 By 10 April, 3,000 drivers had been sanctioned for violating quarantine while thousands were being stopped each day.
 Penalties were later increased with fines of €1,000 for a first offence up to €60,000 for a repeat offender.

-The ruling by Constitutional Court of Spain in July 2021 rendered void all penalties for violation of citizen mobility restrictions, however it did not obliged the Government to automatically reimburse already collected fines.
+The ruling by Constitutional Court of Spain in July 2021 rendered void all penalties for violation of citizen mobility restrictions, however it did not oblige the Government to automatically reimburse already collected fines.